Cover of The Sound and the Fury

 GBM Assessment (Score: 9/10)

 William Faulkner's The Sound and the Fury is a towering achievement of American modernism, tracing the decline of the Compson family in the post-Civil War South through four radically different narrative perspectives.
-Its revolutionary stream-of-consciousness technique and profound engagement with time, memory, and loss contributed to Faulkner's Nobel Prize in 1949.
+Its revolutionary stream-of-consciousness technique and thorough engagement with time, memory, and loss contributed to Faulkner's Nobel Prize in 1949.

 The Crash, 1929-1930